Buyer Guides · San Diego · Down Payment Assistance

 What is the minimum credit score for down payment assistance in San Diego?

 It depends on the program.
 Chenoa Fund accepts a 600 credit score — the lowest of any major DPA program.
 CalHFA MyHome and GSFA Platinum require 640.
 FHA loans require 580 for 3.5% down.
-If your score is between 600 and 639, the Chenoa Fund is your strongest option.
+If your score is between 600 and 639, Chenoa Fund is the strongest option.
+For more on financial readiness, see the Should I Buy Right Now article.

 Can I get down payment assistance if I am not a first-time buyer?

 Yes.
 GSFA Platinum, National Homebuyers Fund, Chenoa Fund, HomeReady, and Home Possible all accept repeat buyers.
-Nearly 1,000 DPA programs nationwide have no first-time buyer requirement.
-Your options are narrower, but they exist.
+The options are narrower than what first-time buyers have, but they exist — and they often work better for move-up buyers because they layer cleanly with conventional financing.

 How long does it take to close with down payment assistance?

-Most DPA-assisted transactions close in 30-45 days — the same timeline as a standard mortgage.
+Most DPA-assisted transactions close in 30 to 45 days — the same timeline as a standard mortgage.
 Programs like GSFA and NHF process alongside your regular loan.
 The key is starting your DPA application at the same time as your mortgage application, not after.

 Do I have to pay back down payment assistance?